mateus-vicente/100upet-hugo-pages/content/page/screenshots.md

 ## Electric Field

 {{% allpix %}} provides basic visualization of the electric fields used in the different sensors.
-The plot below shows an converted TCAD field generated using the DF-ISE converter tool which constructs regular grid using a barycentric interpolation scheme.
+The plot below shows an converted TCAD field of a single pixel, generated using the DF-ISE converter tool which constructs regular grids using a barycentric interpolation scheme.
 The plot is produced by the `ElectricFieldReader` module with the appropriate parameter configuration, i.e. `output_plots = true`.

 {{< figure src="/img/screenshots/electric-field-tcad.png" caption="Imported electric field from TCAD" >}}

+An animation of the propagation of deposited charges in a single pixel of this electric field is shown below.
+This animation (without the electric field on the background) can be produced with `output_animations = true` in the `GenericPropagation` module.

+{{< figure src="/img/screenshots/propagation-tcad.gif" caption="Animation of propagation in electric field" >}}

 ## Hitmaps